User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 athenahealth Population Health

-Potential CMS-HCC diagnosis gaps that have been identified as open or closed from athenahealth Population Health are integrated into athenaClinicals.
+Clinically verified CMS-HCC diagnosis gaps that have been identified as open or closed from athenahealth Population Health are integrated into athenaClinicals.

 Third parties

-Payers share open potential and suspected diagnosis gaps for any risk adjustment model via the third party Risk Gaps API, and these gaps surface in athenaClinicals.
+Payers and other third parties share clinically verified and inferred diagnosis gaps via the third party Risk Gaps API, and these gaps surface in athenaClinicals.
+Risk adjustment workflows can support other risk adjustment models beyond the CMS-HCC model, including CDPS and HHS-HCC.

 Payer integrations are enabled by default.
 If you want to opt-out of payer data appearing in athenaClinicals, contact the CSC.
 For a comprehensive list of payer partners, see Overview: Moment of Care Connections (MoCC) Participating payers for care gaps and diagnosis gaps.